What is your typical turnaround time? I can routinely have your racquet back to you within 24-72 hours, depending on backlog and time of year.

 Do you charge the same to string a hybrid setup?
 Yes, just divide the cost of each string you choose in half on the Pricing page.
 If you are providing your own string, the cost to install is still just $17.

 My racquet has the original strings from when I bought it.
 How do I know what type of string to have you install?
-I will probably write a future blog post on this topic, but in short, for most recreational players I recommend starting with an affordable solid core string like Gamma Synthetic Gut with Wearguard, or a multifilament like Wilson Sensation, both strung at mid-tension.
+I will probably write a future blog post on this topic, but in short, for most recreational players I recommend starting with an affordable solid core string like Gosen OG Sheep Micro, or a multifilament like Wilson Sensation, both strung at mid-tension.
 For players who feel they are edging closer to intermediate level, I still recommend these two strings over polyester, but strung at higher tension.
 More advanced players usually purchase racquets that come unstrung.

 But I want polyester string!
 No worries.
-For those making the leap from nylon to polyester, my go to recommendations Volkl Cyclone Tour or Solinco Hyper-G tensioned 2-3 lbs below middle tension for your racquet.
-This is among the softest monofilament polys on the market today.
+For those making the leap from nylon to polyester, my go to recommendations are Volkl Cyclone Tour, Head Lynx, or Wilson Revolve tensioned 2-3 lbs below middle tension for your racquet.
+These are among the softest monofilament polys on the market today.

 Do you string racquetball racquets?
 Absolutely!
 You'll notice I do charge more to restring racquetball racquets.
 The reason is pretty simple: racquetball racquets are notoriously time consuming to restring.
 The process to restring nearly all tennis racquets is the same: mains from inside out, crosses from top down.
 For racquetball racquets, there is a different sequence to install the string for just about every make and model.
 To make matters worse, while the string pattern library for tennis racquets is very robust, published string patterns for racquetball racquets is are not always correct, especially for racquets purchased at big box sporting good retailers.
 In these cases, it takes some trial and error, as well as a call to the racquet manufacturer, to get right.
 However rest assured, your racquetball racquet will be restrung at the highest, professional level of quality.